 Travel Pants

-For male travelers, after a pair of pants that can go anywhere and do anything, it’s nearly impossible to beat the Western Rise Evolution Pants.
-They are ultralight tech pants great for travel in hot destinations.
+For male travelers, it’s nearly impossible to beat the Western Rise Evolution Pants.
 The technical fabric allows the pants to breathe, stretch, and resist stains and wrinkles.
-As a significant bonus, they’re super comfortable and have become my daily pants for life and travel.
+As a significant bonus, they’re super comfortable and have become Cameron’s daily pants for life and travel—perfect for traveling around the country.

 Swimsuit